Helpdesk Email Settings

 - Accept emails from unregistered users - when ON, HelpDesk will convert ALL incoming emails into new tickets.
 If an email-address is not present in the system yet, HelpDesk will create a new user with a new password.
 The user can later retrieve his password via the "forgot password" link.

 - New tickets go the default category - default category for new tickets, generated from emails

-- Do not add all emails from CC and TO fields - to ticket-subscribers - by default Helpdesk will add all recipients from TO and CC fields to ticket subscribers.
+- Add all emails from CC and TO fields - to ticket-subscribers - by default Helpdesk will add all recipients from TO and CC fields to ticket subscribers.
 Subscribers will receive all updates from that ticket.
-If this settings is on, only the original ticket sender will be added to subscribers.
+If this settings is off, only the original ticket sender will be added to subscribers.

 The incoming email module works like this:

 - The helpdesk software checks a given mail account(s) every five minutes.
 The "hosted" version also imports email from the default support mailbox we provided you with.